hashicorp/vault/website/source/docs/commands/operator/generate-root.html.md

 # operator generate-root

 The `operator generate-root` command generates a new root token by combining a quorum of share holders.
+With the `-dr-token` or `-recovery-token` options, it can generate a DR operational token or a recovery token in the same way.

 One of the following must be provided to start the root token generation:

 - A base64-encoded one-time-password (OTP) provided via the `-otp` flag.
 Use the `-generate-otp` flag to generate a usable value.
 The resulting token is XORed